opencog/link-grammar/README.md

 - Incremental sentence parsing.
    There are multiple reasons to support incremental parsing:
-   * Real-time dialog
+   * Real-time dialog.
-   * Parsing of multiple streams, e.g. from play/movie scripts
+   * Parsing of multiple streams, e.g. from play/movie scripts.
    * segmentation of exceptionally long sentences.

    This could be implemented by saving dangling right-going